Tuesday, March 11, 2025

 We’ll call this The 8 Chip Bet.
 This is the wager I mentioned earlier.
 The 8 Chip Bet will cover 32 numbers on a single zero wheel with eight chips.
 Three chips in the 13-24 second dozen, three chips in the 25-36 third dozen, and one chip on the 7, 8, 10, 11 corner, and one on the 2, 3, 5, and 6 corner (see image below).

 Betting a total of $8.00 will win $9.00 ($1.00 profit).
-Again, bet more win more.
+Again, the more you bet, the more you win.
 Once again, some ETGs and online casinos won’t even allow this bet.

 These are just some easy bets to have fun with while playing Roulette.
 Experiment with different bets yourself.